rajayonin/dotfiles/README.md

 ## Installing
 This uses [GNU stow](https://www.gnu.org/software/stow/).
 In order to install each application's config, use `stow <app>`.
+Some applications might have some different routes in MacOS, so stow won't work.

 The current supported apps are:
 - `vim`: [Vim](https://www.vim.org/) configuration